dqops/dqo/docs/dqops-installation/install-dqops-from-github.md

 # Install DQOps from GitHub
 This guide shows all the steps to check out DQOps source code from GitHub, and compile the code locally.
-If you know SQL, Python, or Java - you can contribute.
+If you know SQL, Python, or Java, you can contribute.

 ## Prerequisites